ryanliu9/Goatware/Goatware/README.md

 - client.c and server.c: All information received from this Virtual Machine will be sent to another IP address using socket programming

 ###How to run the demonstration Goatware virus:
+- In header.h and server.c changed the definition of SRV_IP to equal the ip of the machine used as the server "stealing" the files
+- compile and run server.c on the "attacking" machine

-- Go to the address of the malware
+- Go to the address of the malware on the "victim" machine
 - Next, the user must type the command `make` into the terminal to run the makefile needed to compile the code.
 - the user must then type the command `sudo ./main.c` into the terminal to run the actual virus.

+###How to stop the PID Changin
+-enter 'cntl+C'
+-enter 'ps aux'
+-enter 'kill -9 [PID]' using the PID that the malware is currently set to

 ###Team Roles